salbeke/rKIN/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This is a re-release.
-Updated plotkin example to remove u2030 unicode character that was causing an error in macOS 14.
+Updated plotKIN.R function to use alpha value instead of hardcoded one.